-Every year, around Christmas time, many Muslims living in the West, wonder what to do about the holidays, what to tell their children about Christmas and Jesus (peace be upon him) and why they are different.
+Every year, around Christmas time, many Muslims living in the West face the same problem.
+We wonder what to do about the holidays, what to tell our children about Christmas and Jesus (peace be upon him) and why are we different?

-What are you going to say this year when your children ask you, “Why Muslims do not celebrate Christmas?!”
+What are you going to say this year when your children ask you, “Why don’t Muslims celebrate Christmas?!”
 Your children are the product of a hybrid culture, a potpourri of religious experiences.
 What will you tell them about Christmas holidays?

 Respect Your Neighbors

-Prophet Muhammad, peace and blessings be upon him, was faced with this question when he arrived in Madinah to consolidate the first Muslim community.
+Prophet Muhammad, (pbuh), faced this question when he arrived in Madinah to consolidate the first Muslim community.
 Muslims were then a minority living among Christian and Jews.

 It is important that Muslim parents teach their children to respect other people’s beliefs.
 It is essential to point out the fact that Muslims hate whatever Allah did not permit, but they do not hate the people of different beliefs.
 There is always room for people of other faiths to learn and grow.
 We do not give up on them.
 They have their own customs and we have ours.